-Children Come First is a program that coordinates care for youth in Dane County who have a mental health challenge, so they can stay in their home.
+Children Come First is a program that coordinates care for youth in Dane County who have a mental health challenge, so they can stay in their home and/or community.
 Youth who are enrolled in Children Come First have a team of people working together to develop and carry out a plan of care that meets their specific needs.
 This team includes a Children Come First coordinator, the youth’s family, and other people the youth or youth’s family would like to be involved, such as the youth’s social worker, teachers, and therapists.

 Youth stay enrolled in Children Come First until they are no longer at risk of being placed out of home.
 This is generally less than 18 months but can be longer if necessary.